Bernie Guindon: Rise to power

-Guindon was furious with this violation of the biker code by the Black Diamond Riders and vowed revenge.
+Guindon was furious with this violation of the biker code by the Black Diamond Riders at the "Battle of Pebblestone" as the media dubbed the brawl and vowed revenge.
 Guindon, who was considered to be more intelligent than the average outlaw biker, devised a strategy of seeking to humiliate the Black Diamond Riders by amalgamating several outlaw biker clubs into one and forcing the Black Diamond Riders to retreat by confronting them with overwhelming numbers.
 Guindon knew from his experience of street fights that there was a strength in numbers and the side that had the most fighters always had the advantage.
 Under the outlaw biker code, cowardice is considered the supreme vice, and for Guindon forcing the Black Diamond Riders to retreat from a fight by confronting them with overwhelming numerical superiority would be far more satisfying than merely beating them up.
-As part of his strategy, Guindon founded a new club called the Phantom Riders, which he became president of.
+As part of his strategy, Guindon founded a new club called the Phantom Riders, of which he became president.
 Guindon founded the Phantom Riders in either late 1963 or early 1964.
 The Phantom Riders were a successful club who mostly rode British motorcycles such as the Triumphs, Nortons and BSAs.
 During the early 1960s there had been a short-lived Amalgamated Riders Association, which inspired Guindon with the idea of creating a "super-club" with chapters in several cities that would overwhelm the Black Diamond Riders.
 The success of the Black Diamond Riders lent urgency and appeal to Guindon's plans, and many of the other club presidents who were also threatened by the Black Diamond Riders were interested.